Highly correlated two-dimensional viscous electron fluid in moderate magnetic fields: 7. Conclusion

 where the amplitudes of these two oscillating contributions are:

-and the dimensionless factor $J \equiv J(0)$ is:
+and the dimensionless factor $J _c \equiv J(0)$ is:

-From Eq.~(\ref{J_res}) we obtain that above the viscoelastic resonance, $\omega> 2 \omega_c $, when $ \mu \ll \nu $ (see Fig.~S2), the factor $J$ for different sample width is estimated as:
+From Eq.~(\ref{J_res}) we obtain that above the viscoelastic resonance, $\omega> 2 \omega_c $, when $ \mu \ll \nu $, the factor $J$ for different sample width is estimated as:

-This formula for the intermediate sample widths, $ 1/\nu \ll W \ll 1/\mu$, is valid far from the magnetosonic resonances those occur at the coincidence of the sample width $W$ with a half-integer number of the wavelengths of transversal magnetosound~\cite{vis_res_2}:
+This formula for the intermediate sample widths, $ 1/\nu \ll W \ll 1/\mu$, is valid for the sample width far from the following condition: the coincidence of the sample width $W$ with a half-integer number of the wavelengths of transversal magnetosound~\cite{vis_res_2}: